Xpertians/OpenSourceAdvisoryDatabase-specs/README.md

-# OSS Advisory Specification
+# Open Source Software Advisory (OSSA) - Specification
-The Open Source Software Advisory (OSSA) Specification repository defines a standardized schema for OSSA files, ensuring consistent formatting and structure for reporting issues like license violations, deprecated packages, or compliance concerns.
+The [Open Source Software Advisory](https://github.com/Xpertians/OpenSourceSoftwareAdvisory) (OSSA) Specification repository defines a standardized schema for [OSSA](https://github.com/Xpertians/OpenSourceSoftwareAdvisory) files, ensuring consistent formatting and structure for reporting issues like license violations, deprecated packages, or compliance concerns.
 The repository also includes examples that demonstrate correct usage of the schema.

 While the current implementation is limited, it meets our requirements for the initial cases we plan to support in our first release